Degeneration of endomorphisms of the complex projective space in the hybrid space: Introduction

-We shall show that $\mu_t$ converges towards $\mu_\sR$ as $t\to 0$.
-This convergence statement is parallel to the results of L. DeMarco and X. Faber~\cite{demarco-faber} that imply the convergence of $\mu_t$ to the residual measure\footnote{this is a purely atomic measure as soon as $R_t$ diverges in the parameter space of rational maps of degree $d$} of $\mu_\sR$ in the analytic space $\PP^k_\C \times \D$ when $k=1$.
-Our main result is somehow less precise than the one by DeMarco and Faber, and we postpone to a subsequent article the proof of a generalization of their theorem.
+We shall show that $\mu_t$ converges towards $\mu_\mathcal{R}$ as $t\to 0$.
+This convergence statement is parallel to the results of L. DeMarco and X. Faber~\cite{demarco-faber} that imply the convergence of $\mu_t$ to the residual measure\footnote{This is a purely atomic measure as soon as $R_t$ diverges in the parameter space of rational maps of degree $d$.} of $\mu_\mathcal{R}$ in the analytic space $\PP^k_\C \times \D$ when $k=1$.
+We postpone to a subsequent article a description on how our main result yields a higher dimensional generalization of their theorem.

-To make sense out of our convergence statement we face the difficulty that our measures live in spaces of very different natures: complex analytic for $\mu_t$ and analytic over a non-Archimedean field for $\mu_\sR$.
-Constructing spaces mixing complex analytic spaces and non-Archimedean analytic spaces have appeared though in the literature several times, most notably in the work of Morgan-Shalen in the 80's on character varieties, see e.g.~\cite{morgan:survey}; and in a paper by Berkovich~\cite{berko}.
-Such spaces are also implicit in the works of DeMarco and McMullen~\cite{demarco-mcmullen} and Kiwi~\cite{kiwi}.
+To make sense out of our convergence statement we face the difficulty that our measures live in spaces of very different nature: complex analytic for $\mu_t$ and analytic over a non-Archimedean field for $\mu_\mathcal{R}$.
+Constructing spaces mixing both complex analytic spaces and non-Archimedean analytic spaces have appeared though in the literature several times, most notably in the work of J. Morgan and P. Shalen in the 80's on character varieties, see e.g.~\cite{morgan:survey}; and in a paper by V. Berkovich~\cite{berko}.
+Such spaces are also implicit in the works of L. DeMarco and C. McMullen~\cite{demarco-mcmullen} and J. Kiwi~\cite{kiwi}.

-We use here a construction by Boucksom and Jonsson~\cite{boucksom-jonsson} of a hybrid analytic space that projects onto the unit disk $\D$ such that the preimage of $\D^*$ is naturally isomorphic to $\PP^k_\C \times \D^*$ whereas the fiber over $0$ is homeomorphic to the non-Archimedean analytic space $\PP^k_{\C((t)),r}$.
+We use here the construction of Berkovich which has been further clarified by Boucksom and Jonsson~\cite{boucksom-jonsson} of a hybrid analytic space that projects onto the unit disk $\D$ such that the preimage of $\D^*$ is naturally isomorphic to $\PP^k_\C \times \D^*$ whereas the fiber over $0$ is homeomorphic to the non-Archimedean analytic space $\PP^{k,\an}_{\C((t))}$.